What is the Minnesota franchise tax?

 Extensions and amendments

 Sometimes, your numbers aren't ready by the regular deadline.
-Minnesota gives you an automatic six-month extension to file your corporate tax return: no forms or requests needed.
+Minnesota gives you an automatic six-month extension to file your corporate tax return, with no forms or requests needed.
 For calendar year C corporations, this moves your due date from April 15 to October 15.
 S corporations and partnerships shift from March 15 to September 15.

 The extension covers filing only.
 Any tax you expect to owe remains due on the original date.
 If you need more time to complete the return, estimate your liability and pay through the Department of Revenue's online services.